udkyo/lup/README.md

 ### Hiding terms

 You can prevent terms from being used in a command by hiding them with -: e.g. `lup @-:0..10@ echo "Iteration @1@"` will echo the iteration 10 times, note you can still refer to these by index in a later backref.
 This can be helpful if you need to change the order commands run in.
-This can only be applied at the start of a group and will hide results for each term contained therein.

 ### Ranges

-Ranges are available, but they must be the only thing contained within that group.
-They can count upwards or downwards, e.g. @1..100@ or @100..1@
+Numerical ranges are available, they can count upwards or downwards, e.g. @1..100@ or @100..1@

 ### File Globbing

-You can expand paths using standard globbing patterns using certain colon suffixed keywords.
+You can expand paths using standard globbing patterns using colon suffixed keywords.
 However the behaviour requires some explanation.

-Loop for all dirs in /
+All dirs in /
 `lup echo @dirs:/tmp/foo/*@`

-Loop for all files in /
+All files in /
 `lup echo @files:/tmp/foo/*@`

-Loop for everything in /
+Everything in /
 `lup echo @all:/tmp/foo/*@`

 What results is a list of file/dir names only, not the entire path - this makes it easier to manipulate names with backrefs later.